CEGRcode/scriptmanager-docs/docs/Tools/figure-generation/composite-plot.md

 Sample1_read1_anti.cdt	0.06666666666666667	0.0	0.0	...
 0.26666666666666666	0.0
 ```

-The format allows for any number of rows and columns.
+The format allows for any number of rows, but the same number of columns.

 :::caution
-Make sure the tab-delimited file has the same number of columns in each row.
-Differing number of values within each row will throw an error.
+Differing number of columns between rows will throw an error.
 :::

 ### Include Legend

-You may choose to include a legend for each heatmap which will specify which color was used for each row of the composite file with the name each row defined by the first column.
+You may choose to include a legend for each heatmap which will specify which color was used for each composite vector, labeled by the row header in the first column.

 ### Image dimensions

-The image height and width specify the number of pixels to squish or expand the numeric matrix into for the final output `.png` heat map image.
+The image height and width specify the number of pixels to squish or expand the final output `.png` heat map image.
 Image dimensions are enabled with the selection of "Output Image."

+### Output options (PNG)

+"Output image" must be selected to save the output image in the GUI but either way, the composite image will pop up for the user in a new window when run in the graphical interface.
+If you choose to output the image, it will be written to a filename derived from the input with its extension stripped and the `_plot.png` suffix appended.

 ## Command Line Interface